 Conrad Bora Bora Nui

 My husband and I chose to stay at the Conrad Bora Bora Nui for a few reasons.
 First, it was built in 2017 and is the newest five-star luxury resort in Bora Bora.
 The entire resort is new and has modern touches.
-Second, located in a private cove on Motu To’opua, the Conrad Bora Bora Nui is the only resort on the island which makes you feel like you’re in paradise.
+Second, located in a private cove on Motu To’opua, the Conrad Bora Bora Nui is the only resort on the island that makes you feel like you’re in paradise.

 As an AMEX platinum card holder, we were grateful to receive many add-ons and perks.
-We enjoyed the complimentary daily breakfast at Iritai, early check-in (we could check in as early as 9 am), late check-out, free wi-fi, and a $100 resort credit, including any spa service at the Hina Spa.
+We enjoyed the complimentary daily breakfast at Iritai, early check-in (we could check in as early as 9 am), late check-out, free Wi-Fi, and a $100 resort credit, including any spa service at the Hina Spa.
 Sign up for your own AMEX Platinum card using my referral link here.

-Our Deluxe Overwater villa was dreamy, spacious, and overlooked a beautiful turquoise lagoon.
+Our Deluxe Overwater villa was dreamy, and spacious, and overlooked a beautiful turquoise lagoon.
 They gave us a sweet welcome note, a bottle of Bordeaux wine, and delectable chocolates as a honeymoon gift.

 Dining experiences at the Conrad Bora Bora Nui

-This Conrad also has some of the best fine dining restaurants in Bora Bora:
+This Conrad also has some of the best fine-dining restaurants in Bora Bora:

 - Iritai: an open-air restaurant that serves a Polynesian-infused breakfast in the morning and classic French cuisine for dinner.